 Blue moki belong to the Latrididae family (moki and trumpeter).

-Spawning takes place in August/September off the Mahia Peninsula and Gisborne coast.
+Juveniles live in shallow, rocky regions while adults generally school over the sandy seafloor in depths of up to 150 metres.
+They spawn off the east coast of the North Island.
 Adults are thought to make an annual migration in April/May from the north-eastern South Island.
+Spawing takes place in August/September off the Mahia Peninsula and Gisborne coast.
 The fish then return south towards Kaikoura.

 Blue moki are caught year-round off the east coast, from Bay of Plenty to Kaikoura, by trawl or set nets.

 Blue moki has firm flesh which holds its shape well when cooked.

 They are suitable for;

 Blue moki feed on a variety of crabs, shellfish and worms, which they suck from the sandy or muddy seafloor.